 Identified as the second most important feature on a salon website was the service list and pricing.
 40% of respondents wanted to check the services offered before making a booking.
 Additionally, many respondents commented on the importance of keeping prices transparent, accurate and up-to-date after being taken aback by a large bill at the end of a previous salon visit.

 Online booking is becoming increasingly vital for salons, with 32% of salon customers flagging it as important to them.
 This is confirmed by our most recent research, which shows that 46% of bookings happen online, when salons are closed.
+Your online salon booking system can be placed on your socials and your website, and is integrated fully with your salon or spa software for a seamless experience on both ends.

 Even more interestingly, when we look at the age breakdown of respondents, 36% of millennials (age 25-34) and a whopping 43% of Gen Z (age 18-24) say they want to see online booking on a salon website.
 What age bracket do most of your salon clients fall into?